Couples & Relationship Therapy

 Begin to move forward with confidence.

-Share and explore the overwhelming burden you have been carrying.
-By reviewing your progress, you will begin to visualize whatever outcome seems best for you, individually and as a couple.
+Share and explore the overwhelming burden you have probably been carrying.
+By reviewing your progress, you will begin to visualize whatever outcome seems best for you, both individually and as a couple.
 For many couples, particularly with children or families, this will mean staying together, while separation may offer the best solution for others.
-Whatever the following stages, you can be confident that the reality of your current situation will have been thoroughly explored in the process.
+Whatever the subsequent outcomes, you can be confident that the reality of your current situation will have been thoroughly explored in the process.

 How long will your therapy take?

 The duration and pattern of attendance depend on your needs.
 For most couples, between three and eight sessions are required to move the relationship in their preferred direction.
-For some couples, one session is enough to highlight their communication issues.
-In contrast, other couples may benefit from doing an additional two or three individual sessions early in the process to understand their own particular needs better.
+However, some couples may benefit from doing an additional two or three individual sessions early in the process to understand their own particular needs better while, for others, one session is enough to clarify their communication issues.

 Weekly attendance may be recommended if you and your partner are experiencing significant dysregulation in your current situation.
 Alternatively, bi-weekly attendance with inter-session ‘homework’ to build communication skills may be recommended.